rafabene/rafabene.github.io/about/index.md

 ### The enterprise days
 From 2001 to 2004 I worked at [Lab.
 Neo Química](http://www.neoquimica.com.br/) as System Analyst (started as Support Analyst) and participated on Fox Project.
 A SAP R/3 installation project including modules: MM(Materials Management), FI(Financial), CO(Controlling), QM(Quality Management), PP(Production Planning), SD(Sales and Distribution) and WM(Warehouse Management).
 I was QM and PP Key-User.

-After I finished my Lato Sensu graduation in 2004, I moved to Brasilia where I worked until May 2007 in Politec allocated in [Brazilian Ministry of Justice](http://www.justica.gov.br/) where I participated in many projects that uses Java from Persistence Engine, passing by Business Component, and finally in view (Web or Desktop).
+After I finished my Lato Sensu post-graduation in 2004, I moved to [Brasilia](https://www.google.com/maps/place/Brasília+-+Federal+District,+Brazil/) to  work until May 2007 in Politec allocated in [Brazilian Ministry of Justice](http://www.justica.gov.br/) where I participated in many projects that uses Java from Persistence Engine, passing by Business Component, and finally in view (Web or Desktop).
 I worked for [Summa Technologies](http://www.summa-tech.com/) and [INEP](http://www.inep.gov.br/) developing system with 20.000 simultaneous users.

-In 2009 I joinned [Red Hat](http://www.redhat.com/en) as JBoss Consultant and in 2012 I moved to Software Engineer working hard to promote enterprise Java solutions in an effective way.
+In november of 2009 I joinned [Red Hat](http://www.redhat.com/en) as JBoss Consultant and in 2012 I moved to Software Engineer working hard to promote enterprise Java solutions in an effective way.

 My actual interests are: